samsquire/ideas4/README.md

  * Multiplex Turing machine tape memory over tip of execution
  * Multiplex virtual memory paging
  * Load balancing
+ * Compilers multiplex instructions over time
+ * Compiler registry allocation (there's a limited number of things and they need to be shuffled around)

 These problems could be solved in a profoundly effective way with the right abstraction, API and used for all cases.